Last Updated on 27 January 2026 by Cycloscope

 1. From Lilongwe to NkhotaKota – 175km

-Hit the M1 main road but then immediately leave the hustle and bustle behind by turning right on the M7.
-Here you’ll pass by Dzeleka, the biggest refugee camp in East Africa, a very interesting place full of creative initiatives.
-Dzeleka it’s definitely worth a stop, contact them via Instagram to arrange a visit.
+Here, you’ll pass by Dzeleka, the biggest refugee camp in East Africa, a very interesting place full of creative initiatives.
+Dzeleka is definitely worth a stop.
+Contact them via Instagram to arrange a visit.

 From Dzeleka to Nchisi is a nice scenic ride along the relatively quiet M7.
-Here you could take a detour towards the forest lodge, it’s possible to get all the way down to the lake shore through tiny country paths, but we’ve never done it.
+Here, you could take a detour towards the forest lodge.
+It’s possible to get all the way down to the lake shore through tiny country paths, but we’ve never done it.

 Instead, we recommend proceeding to Mbobo and the gates of Nkhotakota Wildlife Reserve.
 This park is a densely forested hilly area home to elephants, hyenas, and a few rare leopards.
-You’ll have the chance to spot the Southern Ground Hornbill, one of the biggest hornbills and the national bird of Malawi.

 Although not dangerous, cycling in the Nkhotakota Wildlife Reserve is forbidden.
-Some riders managed to cycle across but most times you’ll need to wait for a pick-up to give you a ride, not a long wait as this is the main connection road between Kasungu and Nkhotakota.
+Some riders managed to cycle across, but most times, you’ll need to wait for a pick-up to give you a ride, not a long wait, as this is the main connection road between Kasungu and Nkhotakota.

 2. From Nkhotakota to Nkhata Bay – 200km